thevpc/nuts/CONTRIBUTING.md

 - Commits should be as small as possible, while ensuring that each commit is correct independently (i.e., each commit should compile and pass tests).

-- Don't put submodule updates in your pull request unless they are to landed commits.
+- Don't put sub-module updates in your pull request unless they are to landed commits.

 - If your patch is not getting reviewed or you need a specific person to review